urielbitton/amplify-commerce/README.md

 - find way to remove admin id from chat messages
 - send email of invoice to customers when they checkout after successful payment
 - implement languages features (copy waltr system)
+- implement firebase admin sdk (to manage users)
+***- Go back and trace entire app to make sure to add all missing features (like searches, sorts, etc)

 Bugs tracking:
 - multiple notifs will stay as long as last notifs